-How Temecula Sedation Dentistry Can Help You Relax
+How Temecula Affordable Dentist Sedation Dentistry Can Help You Relax

 Does the thought of having your teeth cleaned make your entire body tense with fear?
 Would you rather endure the agony of a toothache than step foot in a dentist’s office?
 You’re not alone.
-A lot of people are so phobic about going to the dentist that they prefer not to have any treatment.
+Many people are so phobic about going to the Dentist that they prefer not to have any treatment.
 We want you to feel comfortable every minute you sit in our chair.
 Dr. Bao is known as an affordable dentist and no-pain dentist.

 What is sedation dentistry in Temecula?

 Our sedation dentistry uses medication to help patients relax during dental procedures.
 It’s sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
-Patients are usually awake with the exception of those who are under general anesthesia.
-We typical use nitrous oxide sedation which allows the patient to relax during most all dental procedures.
+Patients are usually awake except for those who are under general anesthesia.
+We offer nitrous oxide sedation and oral sedation.
+This allows the patient to relax during all dental procedures.

 The levels of sedation used include:

 - Inhaled minimal sedation.
-You breathe nitrous oxide sedation — otherwise known as “laughing gas” — combined with oxygen through a mask that’s placed over your nose.
-This nitrous oxide sedation gas helps you relax.
-Your dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
-This is the only form of sedation where you may be able to drive yourself home after the procedure.
+You breathe nitrous oxide sedation combined with oxygen through a mask.
+The mask is placed over your nose.
+This nitrous oxide — otherwise known as “laughing gas” — sedation gas helps you relax.
+Your Dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
+This is the only form of sedation where you may drive yourself home after the procedure.

 - Oral sedation.
-Depending on the total dose given, oral sedation can range from minimal to moderate.
+Depending on the dose of oral sedation, relaxation ranges from minimal to moderate.
 For minimal sedation, you take a pill.
-Typically, the pill is Halcion, which is a member of the same drug family as Valium, and it’s usually taken about an hour before the procedure.
-The pill will make you drowsy, although you’ll still be awake.
-A larger dose may be given to produce moderate sedation.
+Typically, the tablet is Halcion.
+It is a member of the same drug family as Valium.
+It is usually taken about an hour before the procedure.
+The pill will make you drowsy.
+You will still be awake.
+The Dentist may give a larger dose to produce moderate sedation.
 This is the type of anesthesia most commonly associated with sedation dentistry.
-Some people become groggy enough from moderate oral sedation to actually fall asleep during the procedure.
+Some people become groggy enough from moderate oral sedation to fall asleep.
 They usually can, though, be awakened with a gentle shake.

 - IV moderate sedation.
 You receive the sedative drug through a vein, so it goes to work more quickly.
-This method allows the dentist to continually adjust the level of sedation.
+This method allows the Dentist to adjust the level of sedation continually.